nebbles/Gizmo/docs/source/raspberrypi/configuration.rst

 Enable SSH
 ----------

-Lastly we will check that the SSH is enabled.
+ We will now check that the SSH is enabled.
 We need to enable it to connect with the Pi remotely.
 From the main menu we access: *5 Interfacing Options*:

 .. image:: /_static/images/pi-config/interfacing-options.png
   :align: center